union-imgcross icon

 Employees may be paid monthly, daily, or hourly, with some sectors offering performance-based bonuses and provisional wages for sales workers.

-Another factor in your choice of payroll system can be the type of employees you hire and the split between your company's contractual or agency employees and full-time employees.
+Another factor in choosing your payroll system may be the type of employees you hire and the split between your company's contractual (agency) employees and full-time employees.

-Acquisition of employee information Having all employee information on file is crucial for taxation purposes and to streamline several internal processes.
-You need modern and secure IT systems that can aid you in storing and retrieving employee data without hassle.
+Keeping all employee information on file is crucial for taxation purposes and to streamline several internal processes.
+You need modern and secure IT systems that can facilitate storing and retrieving employee data without hassle.

 Taxation in Denmark